 As a result of some recent changes to reporting requirements, research publications reporting has been removed as a driver for research block grant funding from 2017 and will no longer be reported as part of the annual HERDC submission.

-Data collected, along with data from the Higher Education Student Data Collection, is used to determine annual allocations to universities for the research block grants.
+Data collected, along with HDR completion data from the Higher Education Student Data Collection, is used to determine annual allocations to universities for the research block grants.

 Research Publications Data Collection (RPDC)

-Publications previously collected for the HERDC (Higher Education Research Data Collection are now being collected as RPDC (Research Performance Data Collection).
+Publications previously collected for the HERDC (Higher Education Research Data Collection are now being collected as RPDC (Research Publications Data Collection).

 Publication data is to be collected by USC for the purpose of reporting on research activity internally, the Excellence in Research Australia (ERA) initiative and for other research reporting schemes.